 Does he want to run against Barack Obama or Barack Hussein Obama?
 (Is that choice still his?)

+Will the campaign tone be set by John McCain himself, or McCain's party, some of McCain's strongest supporters, or McCain's running mate?
+(Which of those dogs pack the meanest bite?)
 Does he put forward a new, tax-cutting economic proposal to train his focus on the only dominant issue that's out there?
 (Answer Monday morning: No -- he'd still rather turn the page.)

 Is McCain willing to lose a reputation to win a campaign?
 (And how many of his allies -- up to and including Sarah Palin -- know they have reputations that extend far beyond 2008?)

 The Republican nominee trots out another new closing message Monday -- McCain the fighting underdog.
 "We've got them just where we want them," he plans to say Monday.

 But he needs to break through is own clutter: Mixed messaging from his allies; a missing message on the campaign's big issue; a base that's threatening to bolt; a schedule that leaves him playing defense (in Virginia Monday); a running mate who's still answering (or not) key questions; a staff that's squabbling over the next move; a country that seems to be turning on him.